JoshBricker30/ENG3/README.md

 ### Reflection
 I had many difficulties with obtaining the correct mass.
-For the longer configuration, I eventually decided to put both my and Gudrun's into the same assembley - while not the most honorable option, I was able to see my issue: one of the legs of my arm was constrained to the diameter of the cirlce, instead of to the dimension B. In the future, to debug in the case when the 1st configuration is correct but the 2nd is not, I recommend checking all the places where the variables affect first.
+For the longer configuration, I eventually decided to put both my and Gudrun's into the same assembley - while not the most honorable option, I was able to see my issue: one of the legs of my arm was constrained to the diameter of the circle, instead of to the dimension B. In the future, to debug in the case when the 1st configuration is correct but the 2nd is not, I recommend checking all the places where the variables affect first.
 I also had an issue when checking the 2nd configuration - as seen below, changing the B dimension would cause a divet to appear in the hinge.

 The divet highlights the importance of good design practices; instead of making components needlessly interconnected, it's better to make the parts in a modular process.
 If I had done the circle hole on a different sketch, then the constriants wouldn't have freaked out.